Hackership Week 1

 Discover how interesting people around the world actually work.
 Their mission is to give people a glimpse into other people’s work and give them an idea if they want to work there.
 The second demo was by Makeapoint which aims to provide an alternative to text-based discussion forums.

-The third was by tran.sl which is a platform that aims to be a marketplace for translators.
+is was a platform that aims to be a marketplace for translators.

 Fast forward to 6 pm, it’s demo time.
 This is where we show off what we accomplished during the week.
 If I were to compare my work to the other demos, they were really interesting and I kinda feel like I didn’t learn as much as I could have.
 For next weeks demo I will try to share more of what I learned and focus less on what I did.